xdmvdlsvxz35927/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary, based on performance measurements.
 Remember that clarity and simplicity often lead to better long-term efficiency and scalability."

 In more detail, this quote emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity, bugs, and harder maintenance cycles.
 It's crucial to understand the actual bottlenecks through profiling before making optimizations.
 This principle encourages a balanced approach to coding where readability, modularity, and correctness take precedence over speculative performance improvements.

+# 2024-01-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive to write clean, readable, and maintainable code.
+Remember that what you build today may need to be understood and modified tomorrow or by another developer.
+Complexity often breeds bugs and inefficiencies.
+So, embrace modularity, minimize redundancy, document your work, and practice defensive programming.
+Always aim to make your code as simple as possible, but not simpler."